Muhammad famously denied that Jesus Christ ever died, instead saying that "it was only made to appear so", and "Allah raised Him up to himself":

 31 They shall come, and shall declare his righteousness unto a people that shall be born, that he hath done this.

 Above is the entirety of Psalm 22.
-Jesus Christ famously drew our attention to this Psalm on the cross, saying "My God, my God, why hast thou forsaken me?"
+Jesus Christ famously drew attention to this Psalm on the cross, saying "My God, my God, why hast thou forsaken me?"
 (Matthew 27:46, Mark 15:34).
 On the cross, Jesus was telling us to read this Psalm, and any who have read it find it to be describing exactly what was happening to Jesus Christ, at that moment.

 Verses 1-5 of this Psalm serve as a kind of preamble.
 Verse 6 begins from the perspective of Jesus Christ, hanging on the cross.